 S.B.
-No. 1019 aims to amend the Family Code regarding the admissibility of certain hearsay statements in cases involving sexual or assaultive offenses against children or individuals with disabilities.
-The bill specifies that it applies to hearings where the alleged victim is a child aged 18 years or younger or a person with a disability.
-Additionally, it clarifies the definition of "person with a disability" to align with the definition of "disabled individual" as outlined in the Penal Code, replacing the previous definition that was limited to individuals aged 13 and older.
+No. 1019 amends the Family Code to enhance the admissibility of certain hearsay statements in cases involving sexual or assaultive offenses against children or individuals with disabilities.
+Specifically, the bill expands the definition of cases applicable under this section to include instances where the alleged victim is a child aged 18 years or younger or a person with a disability.
+Additionally, the definition of "person with a disability" is updated to align with the term "disabled individual" as defined in the Penal Code, removing the previous age and condition criteria that limited the definition to individuals 13 years of age or older.

-The bill's provisions will take effect on September 1, 2025, and will apply to juvenile court cases that commence on or after this date.
-Cases that begin before the effective date will continue to be governed by the existing law.
-This legislative change is intended to enhance the legal framework surrounding the protection of vulnerable victims in the judicial process.
+The changes introduced by this bill will apply to juvenile court cases that commence on or after its effective date of September 1, 2025.
+Cases that begin before this date will continue to be governed by the existing law.
+This legislative update aims to provide better protection and support for vulnerable victims in the judicial process.

 Statutes affected: